Vancouver Dentist Arbutus North Dental Centre

 Wipe your baby’s gums to keep them clean and healthy.

 Don’t wait until teeth start showing up (between 6 months and 1 year) before you focus on your baby’s oral health.
-With a new, clean gauze pad, gently wipe your baby’s gums on a regular basis to remove harmful plaque and bacteria. ü Bring your children to Arbutus North Dental Centre by his or her first birthday.
+With a new, clean gauze pad, gently wipe your baby’s gums on a regular basis to remove harmful plaque and bacteria.
+Bring your children to Arbutus North Dental Centre by his or her first birthday.

-Plus, Dr. Lockhart and her team can check to ensure that your child’s fluoride needs are being met, and whether thumb sucking or any other habits are harming healthy growth and development.
+Our team can check to ensure that your child’s fluoride needs are being met, and whether thumb sucking or any other habits are harming healthy growth and development.

 Avoid toothpaste for children under 2 years old.